r0mai/car-game/readme.md

 car-game
 ========

-We're aiming to develop a car game, which can be played against AI opponents, controlled by a nerual network.
+We're aiming to develop a car game, which can be played against AI opponents, controlled by a neural network.

 Usage
 -----